 - Hello KR parents of Class of 2020!
 We are having our next planning meeting for our Grad Night Auction Dinner and Grad Night Party for 2020 on Wednesday, March 20, from 6:30-8:00 p.m. at the Macauley's House.
 Please text Lori Macauley at (253) 223-1070 for the address.
 We need your input and help!
 Thank you!

 Website tip: View club information by hovering over Student Life at the top of this webpage and clicking Clubs & Activities.

-- LEAP will meet Tuesday after school in room 218.
+- Leap will meet tomorrow in room 218.
+See you there!

 Today’s Athletic Events